kubereboot/kured/DEVELOPMENT.md

 - a check for dead links in our docs
 - a security check against our base image (alpine)
 - a deep functional test using our manifests on all supported k8s versions
-- basic deployment using our helm chart on any chart change

-Changes in helm charts are not functionally tested on PRs.
-We assume that the PRs to implement the feature are properly tested by our users and contributors before merge.

 To test your code manually, follow the section Manual testing.